Ganesh9100/Bank-Customer-Churn-Prediction-/README.md

 # Bank-Customer-Churn-Prediction-
-I have trained an Artificial Neural Network ( model ) that predicts whether the customer exit the bank or not in future based on the features like their salary , active status , bank balance , credit card , credit score etc.
+I have trained an Artificial Neural Network ( model ) that predicts whether the customer will exit the bank or not in future based on the features like their salary , active status , bank balance , credit card , credit score etc.

 <i>Model Accuracy : 86%</i>